Jon-Becker/research/papers/longshot-bias-prediction-markets/longshot-bias-prediction-markets.md

 }
 ```

 The behavioral signature becomes unmistakable when examining contracts per trade.
-At 1 cent, traders purchase an average of **548 contracts per trade**—2.5x more than at 50 cents.
+At 1 cent, traders purchase an average of **548 contracts per trade**, 2.5x more than at 50 cents.
 The pattern is monotonic: as prices decrease, position sizes increase.

 This is lottery ticket behavior.
 The psychology is straightforward: at 1 cent per contract, a \$50 bet buys 5,000 contracts.
-If the event occurs, that \$50 becomes \$5,000—a 100x return.
+If the event occurs, that \$50 becomes \$5,000, a 100x return.
 The asymmetric payoff structure activates the same mental accounting that drives Powerball purchases.
 Traders focus on the potential upside ("I could make \$5,000!") while underweighting the probability ("It's only 1%... but maybe").

-The aggregate numbers tell the story: traders placed 1.41 million trades at 1 cent, purchasing 773 million contracts, but won only 5,711 times—a win rate of 0.43%.
+The aggregate numbers tell the story: traders placed 1.41 million trades at 1 cent, purchasing 773 million contracts, but won only 5,711 times, a win rate of 0.43%.
 The expected value destruction is massive: these traders collectively bet on outcomes with 1% implied probability that actually occurred 0.43% of the time.

 ## Part III: Smart Money vs. Dumb Money